 Joining Dots provides independent advice about trends connecting people, information and technology, exploring their impact on social and economic systems.
 We combine data science and storytelling to envision possibilities, establish context and evaluate the evidence.
-Helping clients identify and map opportunities to reimagine and modernise interactions
+Helping clients identify and map opportunities to benefit from new technology

 This site is for sharing open research and observations.
 To find out more, please get in touch!